-NAMGS acts as the holding company for its ten subsidiaries as at 30 September 2021: NALM, National Asset Management Services D.A.C.
+NAMGS acts as the holding company for its nine subsidiaries as at 31 December 2021: NALM, National Asset Management Services D.A.C.
 (NAMS), National Asset JVA D.A.C.
 (NAJVA), National Asset Property Management D.A.C.
 (NAPM), National Asset North Quays D.A.C.
 (NANQ), National Asset Residential Property Services D.A.C.
-(NARPS), National Asset Sarasota Limited Liability Company (NASLLC), NALHL (in Voluntary Liquidation), RLHC and RLHC II.
+(NARPS), NALHL (in Voluntary Liquidation), RLHC and RLHC II.
 Pembroke Ventures D.A.C (PV), Pembroke Beach D.A.C.
 (PB) and Pembroke West Homes D.A.C.
-(PWH) ceased to be NAM Group entities on 4 June 2021.
-Subsequent to the reporting date, NASLLC was dissolved and ceased to be a NAM Group entity.
+(PWH) ceased to be NAMA Group entities on 4 June 2021.
+National Asset Sarasota LLC (NASLLC) was dissolved on 21 October 2021 and ceased to be a NAMA Group entity on this date.